oulahoop/FTP-over-HTTP/docs/source/index.rst

 		..

 	.. php:method:: v2/files/move [POST]

 		Move a file from a directory to another.

-		Need to use the POST HTTP methode.
+The parameters need to be precised in the body.

 		:param: 'pathSrc' : The path to the directory where the file is.
 		:param: 'pathDst' : The path to the directory where you want to move the file.
 		:param: 'filename' : The name of the file.
+		:returns: HTTP Response :

+					- 200 OK.

+					- 400 Bad Request.

+					- 404 Not Found.

+					- 406 Not Acceptable

 		::